 The Oregon Military Department appoints temporary status to members of the organized militia who are ordered to active state duty.
 These appointments are not subject to ORS 240 or ORS 243.650 to ORS 243.782 (Collective Bargaining).
 The limitation on employment imposed by ORS 238.082 (2) does not apply to a retired member of PERS who attained normal retirement age and is on active state duty.

 The appointing authority or designee provides proper documentation to temporary employees for every temporary appointment and extension.
-Complete form PD 412, Conditions of Temporary Appointment, and PD 412A, Temporary Appointment Extension for every temporary appointment and extension (see applicable collective bargaining agreement).
+Complete form PD 412, Conditions of Temporary Appointment for every temporary appointment, and PD 412A, Temporary Appointment Extension for every temporary extension (see applicable collective bargaining agreement).
 The agency provides a copy of the completed and signed forms to the employee and maintains originals in the employee’s personnel file.

 At the time of appointment, the appointing authority or designee provides written notice to the employee of the right to file a complaint alleging violations of ORS 240.309.
 Written notice is contained on the PD 412.
 Providing the employee a copy of PD 412 fulfills the employer’s written notice requirements.